 - Not difficult to grind (many cheaper manual grinders are virtually impossible to use, as are many decorative grinders).

-- At a hair over 16″ high, you need to think where you’ll store it.
+- At a hair over 16″ high, you need to think where you’ll store it (this is what Amazon reports — a user says it’s actually more like 6 inches and easy to store — see his comment below).

 - Glass bottom could break — although it’s fairly heavy glass.
 If you store it in a tube sock and wedge it in, it should be just fine.